baphled/nark/README.md

 run YourApplication
 ```

-Where YourApplication is the web service want to nark on.
+Where `YourApplication` is the web service want to nark on.

-Event Handlers
+Event Triggers
 --------------

+Event triggers are used to intercept request and responses when your application is running.
+The idea here is that you
+create your own plugin that uses both or either of these hooks to gather specific information about your application
+and it's state.

-Nark at present has 2 events handles:
+Nark, at present, has 2 events handles:
   * before_call
   * after_call

-These are used to intercept the request before a request is made and just after a response has been made.

 `before_call` is typically used to setup something before a request is made.
 Such as request start times or request ip
 and browser type.